Shawn-Nichol/Cybersecurity-Projects/README.md

 # Cybersecurity Projects Home Lab

 Welcome to my Cybersecurity Projects Home Lab repository!
-Here, you'll find detailed documentation for various cybersecurity projects that I've implemented in my home lab.
+Here, you'll find detailed documentation for various cybersecurity projects I've implemented.
 Each project comes with comprehensive instructions for installation, setup, and usage, allowing you to replicate these projects in your own environment.

 ## Wazuh